-Maria was first married at the age of 18 to 24-year-old farmer Elijah Crosson (1829-1869), son of David and Susan Crossan.
+Maria was first married at the age of 18 to 24-year-old farmer Elijah Crosson (1829-1869), son of David and Susanna (Lohr) Crossan.
 Their nuptials were solemnized on Nov.
 27, 1853 in Somerset, with justice of the peace Samuel K. King officiating.
 The name also has been spelled over the years as "Crossen" - "Clawson" - and "Crossland."

-They had three children -- Emma Frantz, George Crossen and Josephine Crossen.
-Sadly, daughter Josephine died in infancy.
+They produced a family of three children -- Emma Frantz Davis, George Crossen and Josephine Crossen.
+Sadly, their daughter Josephine died in infancy.

 Elijah purchased a 165-acre farm near Scullton in 1856, where the family is believed to have lived.

-By 1870, when the federal census enumeration was made, Maria was a single mother, age 36, raising her son and daughter in Upper Turkeyfoot.
-That year, 15-year-old Anna Phillippi resided in their dwelling as a domestic servant, helping raise the children as Maria toiled as a farmer to earn a living.
+In 1870, when the federal census enumeration was made, Maria was a single mother, age 36, raising her son and daughter in Upper Turkeyfoot.
+That year, 15-year-old Anna Phillippi resided in their dwelling as a domestic servant, helping raise the children as Maria toiled on their farm to earn a living.